6 Reasons to Choose a C Corporation for Small Business

 6. Quick and Easy Growth

 With C corp status, adding employees or sub-contractors is a simple process.
-However, because the IRS views them as a separate entity, they are subject to double taxation: profits are taxed once on the corporate level, and a second time when they are distributed as dividends to the shareholders.
+However, because the IRS views them as a separate entity, they are subject to double taxation: profits are taxed once on the corporate level and a second time when they are distributed as dividends to the shareholders.

 Nonetheless, if you do not distribute dividends (i.e. when you operate as the sole employee), it is easier to navigate around the double taxation requirement by controlling your wages, benefits, and expenses.
-In fact, not distributing dividends can also lower audit risk, as the IRS tends to look out for single owner S corporations that pay high percentage distributions.
+In fact, not distributing dividends can also lower audit risk, as the IRS tends to look out for single-owner S corporations that pay high percentage distributions.

 Structuring your business the right way can benefit you for years to come, both literally and figuratively, but to truly know what’s best for you, you should discuss incorporation with a legal or financial advisor.

 While C corporations may typically be seen as a more heavy-handed business entity due to the need for setup and advanced reporting requirements, individuals using MBO Partners’ Corporate Services program enjoy the help of MBO in aggregating their business in one place.
-MBO can assist in setting up your legal entity, recommend useful tools for annual shareholder meetings that specific to state requirements, and provide a general ledger report and end-of-year W-2.
+MBO can assist in setting up your legal entity, recommend useful tools for annual shareholder meetings that are specific to state requirements, and provide a general ledger report and end-of-year W-2.

-Learn more about the MBO Platform
+Learn more about MBO